e-kwsm/psi4/doc/sphinxman/source/build_planning.rst

 .. of the complementary error function is being called.
 The internet seems to claim that this is a
 .. bug the arises only in debugging mode and has something to do with the exponent boost chooses for
 .. the default zero tolerance.
 Anyways, commenting out lines 47 to 49, for valgrind purposes, should
 .. allow you to run valgrind.
-The consequence of commenting out these lines are you get no integeral
+The consequence of commenting out these lines are you get no integral
 .. screening, so make sure you uncomment them when you actually run.